maxin-dac/house-price-prediction/README.md

 - **Environment**: Kaggle Notebook

 ---
-*To explore the detailed code, feel free to download the notebook file on this repo, or check out my Kaggle: [https://www.kaggle.com/code/maximendacleu/house-prices-prediction].*
+*To explore the detailed code, feel free to download the notebook file on this repo, or check out my [Kaggle](https://www.kaggle.com/code/maximendacleu/house-prices-prediction).*

-***By: Maxime NDACLEU | BI & Data Analyst***